orchid00/The_Carpentries_info/README.md

 This is work in progress you can see the website for this here: [https://orchid00.github.io/The_Carpentries_info](https://orchid00.github.io/The_Carpentries_info) and contribute to the Repo here: [https://github.com/orchid00/The_Carpentries_info](https://github.com/orchid00/The_Carpentries_info).

 Thanks for visiting, my name is Paula Andrea Martinez and you can contact me via Twitter or Github with the handle [@orchid00](@orchid00).

+## Licence

+CC0 “No Rights Reserved” This is a list of resources from the community to the community.
+Notice: Please check and respect the specific licence for each resource cited before using it.